-Note: The steps below work with both Windows 8 and Windows RT.
-With Windows 8 (but not Windows RT), you can also install OverDrive's desktop app, which will allow you to download WMA audiobooks/music and WMV video, and burn and transfer files (as permitted).
+The steps below will help you get started with the OverDrive app for Windows 8.
+With Windows 8 and 10 (not RT), you can also install OverDrive's desktop app, which allows you to burn and transfer audiobooks (as permitted).

 Install the OverDrive app from the Windows Store.